CAUXlab/IntegrAlign/README.md

 You can keep track of the alignments using the Alignments_validated.xlsx file located in your output directory.
 This file is generated during the second step (Save downscaled images).

 In the Alignment/merged_tables/ directory, you will find the merged coordinate tables for each patient.
-These tables contain the concatenated data from all panels, with coordinates transformed accordingly to the reference panel (except for the reference slide, whose coordinates remain unchanged) and in µm.
+These tables contain the concatenated data from all panels, with coordinates transformed accordingly to the reference panel (except for the reference slide, whose coordinates remain unchanged), in pixel and physical coordinate (µm).
 A "Panel" column is also added to indicate which cells belong to which panel.
 If you need unique cell IDs across panels, you can concatenate the cell ID column with the panel name (using an underscore for example).

 If the column names in the panel tables match, they will be merged.
 Any columns unique to specific panels will appear as NaN or empty cells in the resulting CSV for panels that don't include them.